D-sourav-M044/Brick_Breakers/README.md

 # Brick_Breakers
- A simple shoting Bricks breaking game.
+ A simple shooting Bricks breaking game.
 It is developped with pygame of Python.

  This is the demo video for this game.